geanders/weathermetrics/README.md

 #> 7 1998-07-18           81                78 86
 ```

 You must specify whether the air temperature input to the function is in degrees Celsius or Fahrenheit using the `temperature.metric` option (possible values: `'fahrenheit'` or `'celsius'`).
-You can choose which metric for heat index to be calculated in using using the `output.metric` option (the default is to give heat index in the same metric as the air temperature values input to the function).
+You can choose which metric for heat index output using using the `output.metric` option (the default is to give heat index in the same metric as the air temperature values input to the function).

-As another example, the `lyon` data set gives daily values of air temperature (`lyon$TemperatureC`) and dew point temperature (`lyon$DewpointC`), both in degrees Celsius, for Lyon, France, for the week of June 18, 2000.
+As another example, the `lyon` data set gives daily values of air temperature (`lyon$TemperatureC`) and dew point temperature (`lyon$DewpointC`), both in degrees Celsius.
 You can use this data to calculate daily heat index values in degrees Fahrenheit using:

 ``` r
 data(lyon)